-It was a treat to be working with West Midlands Police Small Heath neighbourhood team and the local community organisation Maandeeq last Week at Birmingham Football Club.
+It was a treat to be working with West Midlands Police Small Heath neighbourhood team and the local community organisation Maandeeq last week at Birmingham City Football Club.

-Thank you to delegates, public services and 3rd sector representatives, and especially Birmingham City Football Club for the lovely venue.
-And, not least, to Sgts Neil Loy and Rob James, Ayan Tifow of Maandeeq and to Amina of Amsom Media Empire – that name says it all.
+Thank you to delegates, public services and 3rd sector representatives – and especially Birmingham City Football Club for the lovely venue.
+And, not least, to Sgts Neil Loy and Rob James, Ayan Tifow of Maandeeq Community Engagement CIC and to Amina of Amsom Media Empire – the company name says it all.

 This conference used Cooperative Learning activities to let various services (from NHS Mental health to Counter Terrorism Unit) present their case to small groups in turn, to get intimate face-time with members of the Somali community.

 “…so much positive feedback from both those attending the event and from the presenters…”

 – Police Sgt Neil Loy, Small Heath neighbourhood team